2022 Proposal Submissions

-No, the CUSE funds may not be subcontracted out to other institutions, as they are intended to further the research that is conducted by SU personnel.
-While the CUSE Grants do allow external Co-PIs, they should be unfunded Co-PIs.
+No, CUSE funds may not be subcontracted out to other institutions, as they are intended to further the research that is conducted by SU personnel.
+While CUSE Grants do allow external Co-PIs, they should be unfunded Co-PIs.

 Collaboration with external colleagues is permitted, either as individual consultants, or as unpaid collaborators.
 A distinction is made between hiring an individual consultant (allowable) vs. proposing a formal subcontract to a colleague’s institution (not allowable).
-Total funding for consultants cannot exceed 25% of the budget costs
+Total funding for consultants cannot exceed 25% of the budget costs.

 It sounds like CUSE Grants are expected to be interdisciplinary.
 My project is strongly disciplinary and does not lend itself to an interdisciplinary approach.
 May I still apply for a CUSE Grant?